Drink You Away: Critical reception

 PopMatters Brice Ezell called the song a "hat trick" on the album and also described it as one of its most "weirdest" and "successful" moments.
-According to him, the way Timberlake lists the beverages in the lyrics it's an unorthodox style for the singer and in addition it differs musically from the rest of the material on the album, however, "for whatever reason, though, it works".
+According to him, the way Timberlake lists the beverages in the lyrics is an unorthodox style for the singer, and in addition, it differs musically from the rest of the material on the album; however, "for whatever reason, though, it works".
 He also noted that the song would suit better on a Montgomery Gentry LP.
 Kory Grow of Rolling Stone described it as a "a big genre-bending, feel-good sing-along that really actually does feels good."
 Jason King for Spin called the song "organ-laced" and thought it was "a surefire hit, a country twanger lifted to heaven by Timberlake's quilted, hermetic harmonies."

-Ryan Dombal of Pitchfork Media thought that "his heartbrokenness falls flat" on the song which he further described as "plastic blues" and compared it to the works of the American country singer, Kid Rock.
+Ryan Dombal of Pitchfork thought that "his heartbrokenness falls flat" on the song which he further described as "plastic blues" and compared it to the works of the American country singer, Kid Rock.
 Varietys Andrew Barker described "Drink You Away" as one of the "lows" on the album and compared it to the music of Rock and Lynyrd Skynyrd.
 Stephen Carlick of Exclaim! concluded that the track, "relies too heavily on repetition".

-Commercial
+Commercial performance

-Following Timberlake's performance at the Country Music Association Awards, for the issue dated November 21, 2015, the song sold 76,000 digital copies and appeared at number six on the US Hot Digital Songs chart.
+Following Timberlake's performance at the Country Music Association Awards, the issue dated November 21, 2015, reported that the song sold 76,000 digital copies and reached number six on the US Hot Digital Songs chart.
 It has since peaked at number 5.
 For the chart dated February 6, 2016, the song debuted at number 60 on Billboards Country Airplay chart and climbed 38–36 on the Mainstream Top 40 radio airplay chart.
 The single is his 26th entry on the latter as a solo artist.
 It has also peaked at number 17 on the US Hot R&B/Hip-Hop Songs chart.
 As of May 2016, it has sold 609,085 copies in the United States.

 "Drink You Away" also peaked at number 85 on the Canadian Hot 100 chart.
 In South Korea, following the release of the parent album, the song sold 2,358 digital copies and peaked at number 96 on the Gaon Digital Chart.